Defence School of Transport

 The Defence School of Transport (DST) Leconfield is located at Normandy Barracks, Leconfield near Beverley, East Riding of Yorkshire in England.

-It is a tri-service organisation which forms part of the Defence College of Logistics Policing and Administration.
+It is a tri-service organisation which forms part of the Defence College of Support.
 It teaches driver and transport management training to personnel from the British Army, Royal Air Force and Royal Marines.

 The site was formerly RAF Leconfield which closed in 1977 when the Army School of Mechanical Transport moved in.
 The school was renamed the Defence School of Transport in 1996, when it took on responsibility for training personnel of all three British armed forces.

 History

 Background

 Prior to 1964, army driver training was the responsibility of 6 Driver Training Battalion at Yeovil in Somerset and 15 Driver Training Battalion at Blandford in Dorset, both of the Royal Army Service Corps (RASC).
 In 1965, the role was transferred to the newly formed Royal Corps of Transport (RCT) where the majority of army drivers were trained in various training establishments, one of the largest being 12 Driver Training Regiment based at Aldershot.

 The Army School of Mechanical Transport was formed on 1 April 1977 from a reorganisation of army driver training.
 The training headquarters and its Mechanical Transport Wing, along with 12 Driver Training Regiment RCT, 401 troop RCT based at South Cerney and previously separate vehicle training elements of the Royal Armoured Corps, Royal Artillery, Royal Corps of Signals, Army Air Corps and Royal Army Ordnance Corps all moved to the site of RAF Leconfield, which had closed as Royal Air Force station on 1 January 1977.